dxvxd5/DD2476_project/README.md

 On linux and MACOS: chmod 777 (recovery folder)

 #### Download our index data
-Now download the zip file at this link: *link to index data*.
+Now download the zip file at this link: [Backup](https://drive.google.com/file/d/1D7F5iBnQwOBlDnYWfRe2K8m25D9YxUlT/view?usp=sharing)
 Unzip it into the recovery folder.

 #### Edit the elastic search configuration file